-I have been providing Arts Therapy with individuals and groups for the past 20 years.
+I am a Creative Arts Psychotherapist and have been working with individuals and groups for the past 20 years.
 I have found that the arts can provide a powerful and insightful language to help people express and explore their feelings, gain a deeper understanding of themselves and what underlies their motivations and actions, and get a greater understanding about their relationships to others.

 I work with dramatherapy and creative arts techniques and draw on a psychodynamic understanding, so exploring both conscious and known thoughts and feelings as well as unconscious and unknown thoughts and feelings.